 Article I: Purpose and Definitions of Members

 Section 1.
+Purpose

-The purposes of the Community Health Services (CHS) User Group are to provide direction to the MnCCC Executive Committee regarding vendor selection and vendor contracts, to determine and approve changes, modifications, or enhancements to existing software applications, to identify the need for and requirements of new software applications, and to conduct business necessary to the operation of the CHS User Group.
+The purposes of the Community Health Services (CHS) User Group are to provide direction to the MnCCC Board regarding vendor selection and vendor contracts, to determine and approve changes, modifications, or enhancements to existing software applications, to identify the need for and requirements of new software applications, and to conduct business necessary to the operation of the CHS User Group.

 Section 2.
+Definitions

 Members of the CHS User Group are either Minnesota governmental public health entities or their designees.
 Membership in the CHS User Group shall be defined as the following: